 Testing of new initiatives or changes in positioning on a main landing page will be conducted in two key ways:

-- A/B testing: two versions of a landing page will be offered to people, served on a random basis.
-Google Analytics will track user action on the page, to see, for instance, whether having a particular item in a particular position leads more people to click on it, or whether fewer people click on an item below the fold.
+- A/B testing: We can offer two versions of a landing page, served on a random basis.
+Google Analytics tracks user action on the page, to see, for instance, whether having a particular item in a particular position leads more people to click on it, or whether fewer people click on an item below the fold.
 We will also track how many people look to find a congregation in either proposed version of a page where are other elements are tested.

 - We can show the existing and proposed new page to a set of existing UUs or non-UUs and ask for their reactions.
 We conduct in-person usability tests and online reaction tests using FeedbackArmy and SurveyMonkey.